Sidney Flanigan

-Sidney Jeanne Flanigan (born October 19, 1998) is an American actress and singer-songwriter.
+Sidney Jeanne Flanigan is an American actress and singer-songwriter.
 Flanigan made her acting debut with the acclaimed independent drama film Never Rarely Sometimes Always (2020), for which she received nominations for the Critics' Choice Movie Award for Best Actress and the Independent Spirit Award for Best Female Lead.

+Early life and education

+Sidney Jeanne Flanigan was born in Buffalo, New York.

+She describes herself as a nonbinary woman who uses she/they pronouns.